landonross/README-generator/README.md

 * [Tests](#Tests)

 ## Installation
-By clicking that download
+Requires the module inquirer and node.js

 ## Instructions
-Once you have the code in Visual Studios, pull up the terminal and run "node index.js" and follow the prompts
+Backend coding that requires node.js and answering prompts to fill out a README file for projects

 ## License
-This project is licensed under the Blue - see the file for details
+This project is licensed under Unlicensed.

 ## Contributors
 Landon Ross

 ## Tests
-not sure what this questions entails
+None

 ## Questions
+Please direct all questions to one of the following:

 Email: landon.w.ross@gmail.com